ucsb-cs9/s25/_lab/lab07.md

 """
 ```

-`StudioApartment` with a list of amenities example (note that each amenity will be indented with a tab):
+`StudioApartment` with a list of amenities example (note that each amenity will be indented with a tab, followed by a `+` sign):

 ```python
 sa1 = StudioApartment("L")